Alexa Skills Marketing Guidelines

-- Prioritize features that highlight Alexa personality and minimize the number of “OK” or “Yes/No” responses from Alexa.
+- Prioritize features that highlight the personality of Alexa and minimize the number of "OK," "Yes," or "No" responses from Alexa.

 - Use the following whenever possible: "Ask Alexa," "Just Ask Alexa," and "Just Ask."

 - Leverage language from the Meet Alexa and Amazon Echo product detail pages for capability and feature claims.
-Please note that if you intend to feature any other 3P features, capabilities, or content, you will need to seek permission directly from those 3Ps.
+If you intend to feature any other organization's features, capabilities, or content, you must seek permission directly from those organizations.

 - If you make any claims about Amazon devices (e.g., fills the room with immersive, 360-degree omni-directional audio) please use the claims listed on our product detail pages.
 You may not make any comparative claims (e.g., compatible with more smart home devices than competitors).

 - Refer to skills by using the following format: "[skill name] for Amazon Alexa" (e.g., Jeopardy! skill for Amazon Alexa).
 If you have space limitations, the following format is acceptable: "[skill name] for Alexa" (e.g., Jeopardy! skill for Alexa).

 - Use Echo devices or Amazon Echo Family when referencing Echo products as a group.

 - Always refer to Amazon devices by using the full name:

 - Amazon Echo

 - Echo Plus